ZeusLN/zeus-docs/docs/for-users/local-wallets/embedded-lnd/backup-and-recovery.md

 ### Before you start

-- Once the export finishes successfully the wallet is put into a **locked state** on the source device, most Tools and normal wallet actions are disabled there so you cannot accidentally diverge from the snapshot you just took.
+- Once the export finishes successfully the wallet is put into a **locked state** on the source device, most tools and normal wallet actions are disabled there so you cannot accidentally diverge from the snapshot you just took.
 Treat the exported backup as the single source of truth and **stop using the old device**.
 - OLYMPUS uploads are encrypted with your 24 word seed phrase, so nobody, not even the ZEUS team, can read your backup data.
 The local file option is not encrypted, so store it somewhere safe.
 - The OLYMPUS upload option is available for wallets running on the **SQLite** database.
 Wallets on the **bolt** database can export a local file only.